 Main process and equipment, MED evaporators, boilers and auxiliaries are supplied by Sidem (Veolia, FR) as consortium partner of the project.

 The project included the construction of a water distribution network line with water storage tanks.

 Derna Desalination Plant Project (Sea Water Thermal (MED-TVC) Plant

 Scope of Work

 |Document Quantity||1,296 pcs|

-Derna Desalination Plant is expected to address the growing demand for water in eastern part of the country and supply reliable water to public.
+Derna Desalination Plant was expected to address the growing demand for water in eastern part of the country and supply reliable water to public.

 Offshore portion of sea water system was challenge in eastern Mediterranean Sea under unexpected open sea conditions.
-Design and implementation of offshore portion were performed with appropriate design margins and redundancy requirements.
+The design and implementation of offshore portion were performed with appropriate design margins and redundancy requirements.

 Such regional location and high temperatures during summer months created unique challenges for the project workforce peaked at 450 people.